RetamalVictor/MAPF-GNN/journal.md

     - Add the padding to the FOV numpy array [EASY][DONE]
     - Find a way to implement obstacles into the mix [EASY]
     - For visuals, add the goal marker and the obstacles [EASY]

+## 31/01

+Automatic data generation ready
+Also, the pipeline for cbs -> trayectory -> recordings is ready Now is time for the training script